-It has been argued that anticipatory errors on midsession reversal are the result of the pigeon representing the temporal structure of the session (McMillan & Roberts, 2014), and we have argued here that that structure, in an 80-trial task with a single reversal, can be easily represented by rules such as “S1 pays off until it ceases to produce reward, and S2 pays off after an elapsed period of time”.
+It has been argued that anticipatory errors on midsession reversal tasks are the result of the pigeon representing the temporal structure of the session (McMillan & Roberts, 2014), and we have argued here that that structure, in an 80-trial task with a single reversal, can be easily represented by rules such as “S1 pays off until it ceases to produce reward, and S2 pays off after an elapsed period of time”.
 As stated, these rules cannot reliably predict reinforcement contingencies after Trial 80 on multiple-reversal procedures, and pigeons appeared to follow reward with multiple reversals while perseverating to the ‘no-go’ stimulus when it was presented.
 In a choice task, this behavioral strategy led pigeons to produce very few anticipatory errors, a sharp change in responding immediately after the reversal, and to perseverate for a number of trials after the reversal (especially during Trials 81-120).
 Making the structure of the session more complex (by adding more reversals) led to a decrease, or even obliteration, of using the temporal structure of the session to predict reversals.

 Additional reversals did not change the first 80 trials of the session between Experiments 3 and 4, but did modify the overall temporal structure of each session.
 That pigeons showed strong control by local reinforcement rates when the temporal structure was altered in this way suggests that pigeons’ rule-learning was tied to the complexity of timing reversals.
 For example, pigeons may have learned that S2 was rewarded after a particular elapsed time, but did not show control by this timing-based strategy in Experiment 4 when the rule would have been that S2 was rewarded after an elapsed time, but ceased to be rewarded after a second elapsed period, until after a third period.
 Modifying the temporal structure of the session radically altered pigeons’ response strategy use, and further research should examine other effects of session structure on midsession reversal performance, for example, by presenting midsession reversal procedures with S1 and S2 randomized for each session.
 By making the first-correct stimulus unpredictable until the first response, pigeons’ ability to form a simple temporal rule may be affected.
 This research would be illustrative of the complexity of representations of the interval time of sessions.